 Introduction

 Bruton’s tyrosine kinase (BTK) is at the core of present day treatment in chronic lymphocytic leukemia (CLL) and small lymphocytic lymphoma (SLL) which in turn is redefining first line and relapsed disease management.
-In terms of second-generation BTK inhibitors, zanubrutinib has been the focus for its efficacy, safety, and long-term disease control.
+In terms of second-generation BTK inhibitors, zanubrutinib has been evaluated in clinical studies for its efficacy, safety, and long-term disease control.

 SEQUOIA trial overview and study design

-The results of the SEQUOIA study, which reports on a Phase 3 randomized open-label trial of zanubrutinib as compared to bendamustine plus rituximab (BR) in patients with previously untreated CLL/SLL that did not include 17p deletion in the primary randomization.
+The SEQUOIA study is a Phase 3 randomized, open‑label trial that evaluated zanubrutinib in comparison with bendamustine plus rituximab (BR) in patients with previously untreated CLL/SLL without including 17p deletion in the primary randomization.

 The study reports progression-free survival (PFS) as the main outcome with secondary results on overall response rate (ORR), overall survival (OS), and safety.
 Also, subgroups are analyzed, which report on results in genetic risk groups.